Your new superpower: overcoming sales objections

-You've hit the nail on the head there actually.
-Its so important that you loop this back and take it at face value for what it is.
-You've interrupted someone's time, it is a brush off.
+Mason: You’ve hit the nail on the head there actually.
+It’s so important that you loop this back and take it at face value for what it is.
+You’ve interrupted someone’s time, it is a brush off.
 Only through discovering and that intrigue creating can you bring that conversation back on track.
 Thank you so much for telling the audience and myself how it is you handle these objections.
-What are some of your key take aways when handling sales objections?
+What are some of your key takeaways when handling sales objections?

 If you do have any questions or would like to speak to either myself or Amy or arrange for that extended free trial please do contact us via Linkedin, the QR codes to use are at 33.22 in the video recording.
 Thank you for listening.

 The Art of Persuasion in B2B